 During a search, an officer found an opened peanut M&M bag in a cell with two fingers of a latex glove stuffed with substances suspected to be baker’s yeast (used to make hooch) and tobacco.

 An officer thought he observed an inmate in a holding cell remove something from his buttocks and swallow it.
 (The inmate later became sick.)
 A search of his cell turned up the finger of a blue rubber glove, paper with powder residue and a piece of clear plastic stained brown.
 An officer noted: “These items are consistent with methods of smuggling contraband into or out of a correctional facility.”

 Jan.
 5, 2018

 A pat-down of a 39-year-old suspect during booking revealed $1 and $5 bills inside her bra, each rolled, with powder inside.
 “When asked what the substances were, inmate replied one of them was cocaine and the other one of them was heroin,” the officer reported.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.